openequella/openequella.github.io/guides/ReportingGuide.md

 17. Test the report by selecting the Preview tab in Report Designer.
 18. The report will run with the default parameters.
 19. To test the use of parameters, select Show Report Parameters from the Preview tab and enter values in the displayed fields.
-Once a report with parameters is uploaded to EQUELLA the user will be prompted to enter parameter values before the report is generated.
+Once a report with parameters is uploaded to openEQUELLA the user will be prompted to enter parameter values before the report is generated.

 ### Hyperlinks
 Reports can be created that drill-through from one report to another.
 The main report passes the identity of the item to the drill-through report as a report parameter.
 If the item is a hyperlink, the drill-through report then uses the parameter value to display only data corresponding to the item the user clicked on.

-This approach can be used to create landing pages for directing users to different reports when multiple report designs have been uploaded to a single EQUELLA report.
+This approach can be used to create landing pages for directing users to different reports when multiple report designs have been uploaded to a single openEQUELLA report.

 #### Create a report with a hyperlink
 The following example creates a main report with a hyperlink and a drill-through sub-report.
 The report details are as follows: